 Camino de la Plaza 145, Cabo San Lucas, Baja California Sur, Mexico

-It took two years to complete Capella’s first foray into Mexico.
+It took two years to complete the Resort at Pedregal.
 The resulting castle in the sand combines dramatic scenery and sublime service.
 Away from the lineup of luxury hotels in Cabo’s Corridor, this stylish hideaway is the undisputed star in Cabo San Lucas.

 The Pedgregal locale, beneath a neighborhood of hilltop mansions, provides an enviable edge over the competition.
 The Pacific side of San Lucas claims spectacular views and cooler temps than in the steaming town, and Cabo’s restaurants, shops and activities are right on the other side of a private tunnel.